compassion, collaboration & cooperation iN transistion

 Slaughter’s new book is called The Chessboard and the Web:

-on leaders to look beyond the “chessboard” of nation-state
+calls on leaders to look beyond the “chessboard” of our

-rivalries (which she acknowledges do still exist) and focus more
+nation-state rivalries (which she acknowledges do still exist)

 THE ANSWER according to Angela Ahrendt's concept of